GaloisInc/BLST-Verification/README.md

 # Proof limitations

+* The verified code base is a little behind the current blst development.
+Some proofs will need to be modified to suit the changes to the code when we bring in a more recent version.
+The extra condition needed in the proof of the `blst_sk_to_pk` routines is an artifact of this; recent code changes make it unnecessary.

 * Some of the blst functions have parameters of arbitrary length, for example `blst_keygen` and the signing functions that take an arbitrary-length message.
 SAW cannot prove these functions in full generality; it can only prove them for fixed input sizes.
 In these cases, the proofs here pick some reasonable set of fixed sizes to be proved.

 * The proof of scalar multiplication takes time that increases rapidly with the number of bits in the exponent.
-We have a genericproof that has been run of a variety of sizes, up to 22 bits.
-So the 255-bit call used in `blst_sk_to_pk_in_g1` and  `blst_sk_to_pk_in_g2` has not been mechanizally checked, but is deemed to hold by extrapolation from the proofs that have been run.
+We have a generic proof that has been run of a variety of sizes, up to 22 bits.
+So the 255-bit call used in `blst_sk_to_pk_in_g1` and  `blst_sk_to_pk_in_g2` has not been mechanically checked, but is deemed to hold by extrapolation from the proofs that have been run.

 * There is an ambiguity in the IETF about the representation of field values in extension fields.
-The Cryptol specification and C impleentaion initially differed on this point.
-Theyare now in agreement and we hopw that the specification authors will clarify this point.
+The Cryptol specification and C implementation initially differed on this point.
+They are now in agreement and we hope that the specification authors will clarify this point.

 * For now, the assembly language subroutines have their functional correctness assumed, and in a few cases as noted above, their memory safety is also assumed.